El Rancho, CA Demographics

 A map of El Rancho's Population by Race

-Of the 1,611 places in California, El Rancho is the 1501st most populous.
+El Rancho is ranked the 1434th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+El Rancho was ranked the 1501st most populous place in the 2020 Census.

 El Rancho's White Population